 PHASE PRE-CONSTRUCTION PHASE Penalty for Non- compliance Bottom range Top Range Construction area to be marked off before construction starts.
-Bollon range 5000 The demarcated area must be maintained throughout the 500 1000 construction phase 500 1000 Site area for stock piling of building material must be demarcated 500 5000 Site area for storing of waste material must be demarcated 500 5000 Fencing off the construction site with mesh fencing of 1.8m, where 500 1000 necessary or other suitable material as agreed on by ECO 500 1000 Sitting of access road/s to be approved by ECO & demarcated with 5000 stakes before any construction starts (if applicable) 0000 Temporary route used for construction must be determined on site 1000 5000 with ECO (if applicable) 1000 Telecommunications & AC power routes must be determined with 1000 5000 the ECO (if applicable) Sensitive features that may be harmed must be clearly marked or 500 2000 demarcated.
+Dottom range 5000 The demarcated area must be maintained throughout the 500 1000 construction phase 000 1000 Site area for stock piling of building material must be demarcated 500 5000 Site area for storing of waste material must be demarcated 500 5000 Fencing off the construction site with mesh fencing of 1.8m, where 500 1000 necessary or other suitable material as agreed on by ECO Sitting of access road/s to be approved by ECO & demarcated with 5000 stakes before any construction starts (if applicable) Temporary route used for construction must be determined on site 1000 5000 with ECO (if applicable) Telecommunications & AC power routes must be determined with 1000 5000 the ECO (if applicable) Sensitive features that may be harmed must be clearly marked or 500 2000 demarcated.
 Vegetation that may not be removed must be clearly marked or 500 5000 demarcated.
 Contractor must make the Construction team and all sub-contractors 100 5000 aware of all environmental aspects that could lead to imposition of penalties Contractor to sign Declaration of understanding (DOU) before 5000 construction starts Contractor to assure that all subcontractors be informed and signed 1000 5000 DOU Method statements must be provided on request by the ECO.
 No 1000 5000 work may commence until the Method Statement is accepted by the ECO and Engineer CONSTRUCTION PHASE Information A copy of the EMPr & Environmental Authorisation with all the 200 5000 conditions of approval and the relevant Method Statements must be at site at all times.
 Construction crew behaviour Construction crews may not overnight on site.
 200 5000 No amplified music allowed on site 100 200 Construction crew must stay within the demarcated construction 50 500 area.
 (Applicable in sensitive sites) Eating of meals only allowed in demarcated area 50 500 No pets permitted on site 100 Driving, Parking & Storing of machinery and vehicles are only 1000 5000 allowed inside demarcated areas and existing roads Machinery may only be used on the road and may not disturb the 500 5000 vegetation on the sides of the road except if cleared by ECO.
-Machinery used must be carefully considered to limit environmental damage No vegetation other than that agreed on may be damaged - i.e. no 500 2000 access to areas outside construction area.
-No individual may cause unnecessary damage to flora and fauna on, 20 2000 around or near the site No littering allowed (incl. cigarette butts) 50 500 Excavations No topsoil may be removed or altered outside the demarcated area 2000 и 1 and/or which was not specified.
-5000 Commercial sources of sand, rock and gravel to be cleared with ECO 200 5000 All surplus material to be taken off-site and be disposed of at approved site 500 5000 Toilets Sufficient ablution facilities must be provided 400 3000 Toilets to be secured to prevent them from falling or blowing over.
-100 1000 They must be serviced regularly, (according to the manufacturer's 100 1000 instructions) and kept clean.
-50 1000 Everybody on site must make use of ablution facilities 50 1000 Fire Prevention 500 4000 All mandatory fire fighting equipment (as specified at start-up) must 500 4000 be on site at all times 500 2000 Fire fighting equipment to be in good working order and serviced.
-500 2000 No fires, including cooking fires, allowed on site Concrete & Cement Activities 1000 5000 500 5000 Wash-down site of Ready Mix delivery trucks must be pre- determined prior to commencement of the activity.
-500 5000 Concrete may only be mixed within the boundaries of the bunding 500 5000 area or demarcated area and/or where was agreed on by the ECO.
-500 3000 All excess cement & concrete mixes to be contained on construction 200 5000 site and removed from site when necessary or requested by the ECO 200 3000 Any cement / concrete spillage to be cleaned up immediately.
-500 5000 Mixing and storage areas must be appropriately located in 500 1000 demarcated area or as agreed upon at the on-site Start-Up Meeting 000 1000 Dust pollution control Ensure that loose building material is covered to prevent dust 100 1000 pollution 100 1000 Water run-off Contamination of water bodies, rivers, dams or wetlands must be 500 5000 prevented at all cost 500 5000 Rainwater from construction & building site/s must be channelled, 500 5000 contained & allowed to dry out, so as not to transport any pollutants 000 into the surrounding area.
-Temporary trenches, straw stabilising, brush cutting can be used Waste control Sufficient refuse bins must be placed on site 500 2000 Refuse bins must be cleaned on a regular basis 100 1000 General litter / building refuse must be cleaned up on a regular basis 500 3000 from the site Cement-contaminated water; paint; oil; cement slurries etc. must be 500 5000 stored in watertight containers or as agreed with ECO Store all refuse & waste material in wind & animal proof containers 100 1000 Waste must be disposed of at an official waste deposit site on a 500 5000 regular basis.
-The absence of or inadequate drip trays or bunding facilities 500 5000 Failure to address oil/fuel leaks from on-site machinery 200 5000 Herbicides No herbicides or pesticides whatsoever may be used.
-200 2000 Construction road Road must be upgraded to prevent degradation and erosion of the 500 5000 road and surrounds.
-Power and Telecommunications supply Demarcate power supply route 500 5000 No vehicles to drive through vegetation unless authorised by ECO 500 5000 Storage of equipment may only take place at an area demarcated by 500 5000 the ECO.
-Working must be done in phases to prevent trampling of vegetation N/A Use of generators and fuel powered equipment A watertight cover must be place under the power generator 500 5000 EMPr of Construction & Management of Activities - Eagle Towers SA 40
+Machinery used must be carefully considered to limit environmental damage 500 0000 No vegetation other than that agreed on may be damaged - i.e. no 500 2000 access to areas outside construction area.
+0000 No individual may cause unnecessary damage to flora and fauna on, 20 2000 around or near the site 50 500 No littering allowed (incl. cigarette butts) 50 500 Excavations No topsoil may be removed or altered outside the demarcated area 2000

-EMPr of Construction & Management of Activities - Eagle Towers SA (Pty) Ltd.
+EMPr of Construction & Management of Activities - Atlas Tower (Pty) Ltd.